The Map That Made Me Rethink My System Design Approach

 - Batch multiple updates in one response when possible.

-- Always implement retries to handle dropped connections.
+- Always implement retries for dropped connections.

 async function longPoll() {